dan-sazonov/id3-editor/README.md

 **The simplest console tool for batch editing of mp3 metadata in interactive or manual mode**

+> Now this version of the project is in the active stage of refactoring.
+A roadmap of planned changes will be added later.
+If you want to contribute to the project already at this stage, please contact the author.

 ## 📦 Installation
 Clone this repo, change the directory and install the necessary requirements:
 ```